 Our psychiatric providers specialize in the treatment of mental health conditions through mental health services.
 Since psychotherapy is now primarily provided by psychologists and social workers, our psychiatric providers have increasingly focused on the medical aspects of treating mental health conditions.
-This includes assessment, prescription, psychiatry and medication management, ordering and interpreting necessary lab work and coordinating care with other physicians who may be treating a patient for other health conditions as well as coordinating care with other medical providers.
+This includes assessment, prescribing psychiatric medications, ordering and interpreting necessary lab work, and coordinating care with other physicians who may be treating a patient for other health conditions as well as coordinating care with other medical providers.

 What We Do

-NAL offers child, adolescent and adult psychiatry/medication management.
+NAL offers child, adolescent, and adult psychiatry and medication management.
 Specialty areas include, but are not limited to, the following: